 The marble walk-in shower, pictured right, has the right idea by placing the shower controls at the entrance of the shower.
 This eliminates the age-old problem of freezing cold or scalding hot wet limbs when turning on the water.
 Because of the linear niche, soap and shampoo can be close at hand while showering.

-To get the look of the linear niche with ceramic white tile, try looking to AC's K Street Collection, which includes a 4"x16" glossy white field tile.
+To get the look of the linear niche with ceramic white tile, try looking to Architessa's K Street Collection, which includes a 4"x16" glossy white field tile.
 For the soft grey stone look of the other shower, try our Swiss Alps Collection, featuring a similar soft grey marble.

 Modern and practical, a shower ledge offers a new way to store your most-used bath items, and also give flexibility to display other items too.